Dorea Potter, Charlus Potter, and Canon

 This is certainly borne out in the canon.
 We know that Dumbledore was over 150 when he died.
 Newt Scamander, according to Fantastic Beasts, is around 100 and still going strong.
 Slughorn was balding when he taught Tom Riddle, so he must be around 90 by now.
 Clearly, the life expectancy of a wizard, by our standards, is extremely long.

 Herein lies the problem.
-James’ parents were “elderly” when he was born, and “old in wizarding terms” when they died.
-If Dorea had been James’ mother, she would have been 39 when he was born and 57 when she died.
+James’s parents were “elderly” when he was born, and “old in wizarding terms” when they died.
+If Dorea had been James’s mother, she would have been 39 when he was born and 57 when she died.
 Neither of these ages is “elderly,” even in Muggle terms.
 Thirty-nine is sprightly for a wizard; fifty-seven is probably less than the average middle age.
 Dorea died young.
-This does not fit with what we have learned from JKR about James’ parents.
+This does not fit with what we have learned from JKR about James’s parents.
 Technically, Dorea simply could not have been Harry’s grandmother.

-So who was Charlus, if not James’ father?
+So who was Charlus, if not James’s father?
 I personally think he was simply some other Potter who married into the Blacks, but not in a way that genetically affects Harry.
-It is likely that he is James’ uncle, or even a more distant relative.
+It is likely that he is James’s uncle or even a more distant relative.
 Then why, exactly, did JKR put him on the family tree?
 The appearance of the Potters is probably an example of the interrelatedness of the wizarding world’s pureblood families.
 This keeps the idea alive, but not in a way that genetically links Harry with any of the other main characters.

 The fandom certainly cannot be blamed for quickly tagging Charlus and Dorea and Harry’s grandparents; this family tree was an exciting development, after all.
 However, after a closer and more objective look at the evidence at hand, it is clear that this is a technical impossibility.
 It is obvious, though, that only JKR herself can give us a definitive answer as to who Harry’s grandparents really were.